|

 and he have merely been enchanted by the river and will, I am

 assured, awaken soon."
-Then he placed his hand over his heart,
+He placed his hand over his heart

-bowed his head and recited, as Fingolfin had taught him, "Gîl
+and, bowing his head, recited, as Fingolfin had taught him, "Gîl

 síla erin lû e-govaded vín."